HugoWLA/Risky_Loan_Resampling/README.md

 ## Summary

-Being that our focus here is on high risk loans (class 1) we see that by using 'RandomOverSampler' to create balance between 'Healthy' and
+Being that our focus here is on high risk loans (class 1) we see that by using `RandomOverSampler` to create balance between 'Healthy' and
-'high risk' loans we can more accuratly predict future outcomes by using 'LogisticRegression'.
+'high risk' loans we can more accuratly predict future outcomes by using `LogisticRegression`.
 As you can see our original model was solid at
 95% accuracy and a recall of 91%.
 When compared to a balanced resampled model at 99% accuracy and 99% recall we can clearly see that in this instance the resampled model is the way to go and is why I recommend going with the resampled model for its superior accuracy.